Deathshadowown/Java_Manga_Reader/README.md

 Making it easier to read downloaded manga on pc, you can choose witch manga you would like to read inside Manga Folder and you will be able to say next in console to move to the next chapter.

 How to Use.
-Place all your manga inside manga_Folder ex manga_Folder/Naruto/Chapter1 run the sh file. in console type: sh run.sh
+Place all your manga inside manga_Folder. ex manga_Folder/Naruto/Chapter1. run the sh file. in console type: sh run.sh